 - Add spices: for a festive twist, add ½ teaspoon of ground cinnamon.
 Or you could add ¼ teaspoon of nutmeg or cardamon.
 Do so in Step 2 of the recipe when adding in the other dry ingredients.

-- Storage: leftover cookies can be stored in an airtight container at room temperature for up to 1 week or in the freezer for up to 3 months.
-If storing stacked, place parchment paper between the layers to prevent sticking.
-Thaw frozen cookies in the refrigerator before enjoying.
-To freshen them up, dust a bit of fresh powdered sugar over the top before serving.
+- Storage: store fully cooled cookies in an airtight container at room temperature for up to 1 week or in the freezer for up to 3 months, placing parchment between the layers.
+Freeze the cookies uncoated, as the powdered sugar may become gummy.
+Thaw overnight in the refrigerator and roll in powdered sugar before serving.

 Nutrition